Honestpuck/jss_tools/README.md

 This is a collection of small tool routines to make working with the data returned by python-jss easier.

 At their core they turn the XML from the JSS into python data structures.
-It also converts the strings retuened to valid python types where possible.
+It also converts the strings returned to valid python types where possible.

 *This is currently under continual developent.
 At the moment it is working and passing all tests.